 - name of your medical or GP practice.

-We need this to provide you the information about our App and the Medloop dashboard by email.
+We need this to provide you with the information about our App and the Medloop dashboard by email.
 We will also inform you if one or more patients who you have identified as your patients are also registered with us.
 We will tell patients who have identified you as their medical practitioner when they register with us, that you are registered as a medical practitioner with Medloop.

 Where you use our app or dashboard, or you ask us to support communications with your patients, we will also collect data about the communications and the content of these.
 We will also collect a contact number for you.